crdealme/Seattle/README.md

 5. Acknowledgements

 1. The libraries I have used
-a. numpy
+- numpy
-b. pandas
+- pandas
-c. matplotlib.pyplot
+- matplotlib.pyplot
-d. missingno
+- missingno

 2. Project Motivation
 The project motivation aims to answer the following questions (using the CRISP-DM Process):